fossabot/thunder.live-ide/docs/unit-testing/UNIT-TESTING-BEST-PRACTICES.md

 1. That means you need to follow the first principle concept very seriously.
 2. API is not small enough to test all scenarios easily.
 3. Need to design/refactor your API.
-4. That means needs to pitch in hardly negotiating on Design with your manager and hence client..and lastly, do not stop here .. go get the buy-in.
+4. That means you may pitch in hardly negotiating on Design with your manager and hence client..and lastly, do not stop here .. go get the buy-in.

-Unit test cases have + ve impact in the long run and do provide a lot of benefits on the maintenance side (shift left) for early identification of bugs and issues.
+Unit test cases have impact in the long run and do provide a lot of benefits on the maintenance side (shift left) for early identification of bugs and issues.

 If working on existing code, unit test cases will give you a lot of early signals of coding issues and opportunities for improvements.
 It’s important to implements all those if possible.